AdaCore/training_material/courses/rust_essentials/glossary.md

 `Self` denotes `Buffer`.

-In a trait, `Self` denotes the type that implements the trait.
+In a trait definition, `Self` is an implicit type parameter representing the type that implements the trait.
+It is not a type alias for one particular implementing type.

 Contrast with lowercase **`self`**, which is a method receiver parameter or receiver value. `Self` is a type; `self` is a value-level name.